Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Methodology

 \subsubsection{Faithfulness Score}

-Beyond visual quality, interpretability requires that model explanations accurately reflect the true generative process.
 The Faithfulness Score quantifies the consistency between the influence estimated by prototypes and the actual contribution of training examples to a generated image.
 It measures how well the prototype-based explanation aligns with the underlying diffusion generation dynamics.

 Given a set of normalized influence scores $\{ NIS_j(x) \}_{j=1}^{m}$ for a generated image $x$, where $NIS_j(x)$ represents the relative contribution of prototype $p_j$, the faithfulness score is defined as: